Videos/Color/Sound/10′ – 4′ – 10′

 The backwall of a noh stage is called the kagami-ita, on which a pine tree called the Yōgō no matsu is painted. kagami-ita means “mirror panel”.
 Whether the play is Noh or Kyōgen, the performance always happens in front of the tree.
 The reason for the name kagami-ita is generally explained with reference to the “Yōgō no matsu” (pine of the advent), sheltered in Kasuga Taisha shrine in Nara.
 Yōgō means advent, or coming, of the gods and Buddha.
 According to the historical explanation, the pine tree of an incarnated god stood behind the audience, and the stage back panel reflected the tree like a mirror.
 Therefore, the actors were giving a performance to the god, rather than to the audience.

-Backdrop (Japan), which was realized during a fifth stay in Japan, is the most recent part of the series Backdrop; each piece of the series dialogues and supplements the other ones, on the question of the disclosure of the scenic thinking beyond anthropocentrism.
-The work stems from my artistic research Deepening the Stage: Neganthroposcenic Chronotopias and Hyperdramtic Theatre on theatre and time ecology, in critical dialogue with the notion of Anthropo-s-cene, i.e. the scenic dimension of the Anthropocene (Chaudhuri, 2014).
-With this piece, I propose a new materialization of my attempt to reformulate the notion of stage, here in dialogue with the Japanese context, through the experience of the cancellation of the separation between the traditional proscenium (the stage) and the skene (the backstage).
+Backdrop (Japan), which was realized during a fifth stay in Japan, is part of the series Backdrop; each piece of the series dialogues and supplements the other ones, on the question of the disclosure of the scenic thinking beyond anthropocentrism.
+The work stems from the artistic research Deepening the Stage on contemporary theatre and time ecology, in critical dialogue with the notion of Anthropo-s-cene, i.e. the scenic dimension of the Anthropocene (Chaudhuri, 2014).
+With this piece, I propose a new materialization of my attempt to reformulate the notion of stage, here in dialogue with the Japanese context, through the experience of the cancellation of the separation between the human proscenium and the more-than-human – both biospheric and technological – backstage.

 The project was realized during a residency period in Tokyo Arts and Space (Exchange Residency Programme / artist collaborator).